tir38/til/README.md

 ##Today I Learned:

-A running list of things that I've learned or had to re-learn:
+A running list of things that I've learned or had to re-learn.
+Lately I've been doing more [reading](READ_LIST.md) than learning individual tricks:

+* **05/30/2018** You can define RecyclerView's LayoutManager in xml [here](https://stackoverflow.com/a/35680716)

 * **10/11/2017** If we set `START_STICKY` then system will restart service when resources are available (which means immediatly if user force kills app).
 Read more [here](https://stackoverflow.com/q/15452935)